apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/project_setup.md

 # [](#setting-up) Setting up your project

-When you open a website in a browser, the browser first downloads the page's initial HTML.
+When you open a website in a browser, the browser first downloads the page's HTML.
 To do the same thing with Node.js, we will install a program - an NPM module - to help us with it.
 NPM modules are installed using `npm`, which is another program, automatically installed with Node.js.

 > [NPM](https://www.npmjs.com/) has a huge collection of open-source libraries for Node.js.
 You can (and you should) utilize it to save time and tap into the amazing open-source community around JavaScript and Node.js.

 ## [](#creating-a-project) Creating a new project with NPM